tmoreton/trckfi/_posts/what-is-zero-based-budgeting.md

 Utilize a Slush Fund Category: To simplify accounting for overages and shortages, create a slush fund category.
 Excess money can be added to this category throughout the month and used to cover unexpected expenses before dipping into other budget categories.

-## What are the disadvantages of using Zero-based budgeting?
+## 4 Awful truth About Zero-based budgeting

 While zero-based budgeting offers numerous benefits, it is not the best fit for everyone.
 Here are some challenges to consider: